-- (A) Question of Privilege.
-Any member may rise to a question of privilege and explain a personal matter, by leave of the speaker, but the member shall not discuss any pending question in such explanations. - (B) Withdrawal of Motion, Bill, Etc. After a motion is stated by the speaker or a bill, memorial, resolution, petition or remonstrance is read by the clerk, it shall be deemed to be in possession of the house, but may be withdrawn by consent of the house at any time before decision or amendment. - (C) Reading of a Paper.
-When the reading of any paper is called for and is objected to by any member, it shall be determined by a vote of the house. - (D) Distribution of Materials.
+- (A) QUESTION OF PRIVILEGE.
+Any member may rise to a question of privilege and explain a personal matter, by leave of the speaker, but the member shall not discuss any pending question in such explanations. - (B) WITHDRAWAL OF MOTION, BILL, ETC. After a motion is stated by the speaker or a bill, memorial, resolution, petition or remonstrance is read by the clerk, it shall be deemed to be in possession of the house, but may be withdrawn by consent of the house at any time before decision or amendment.

+- (C) READING OF A PAPER.
+When the reading of any paper is called for and is objected to by any member, it shall be determined by a vote of the house. - (D) DISTRIBUTION OF MATERIALS.
 Any materials of any nature distributed to the members' desks on the floor shall be subject to approval by the speaker and shall bear the name of at least one member granting permission for the distribution.
-This shall not apply to materials normally distributed by the chief clerk. - (D) Order of Questions.
-All questions, whether in committee or in the house, shall be propounded in the order in which they are named except that in filling blanks, the largest sum and the longest time shall be put first.
+This shall not apply to materials normally distributed by the chief clerk. - (E) ORDER OF QUESTIONS.
+All questions, whether in committee or in the house, shall be propounded in the order in which they are named except that in filling blanks, the largest sum and the longest time shall be put first. - (F) DIVISION OF POINTS OF DEBATE.

-- (E) Division of Points of Debate.
 Any member may call for a division of a question which shall be divided if it embraces subjects so distinct that one being taken away a substantive proposition shall remain for the decision of the house; but a motion to strike out and to insert shall not be divided.
-The rejection of a motion to strike out and to insert one proposition shall not prevent a motion to strike out and to insert a different proposition. - (F) Decorum of Members.
-While the speaker is putting the question, no member shall walk across or out of the house; nor when a member is speaking shall any member entertain private discourse or pass between the speaking member and the rostrum. - (G) Remarks Confined.
+The rejection of a motion to strike out and to insert one proposition shall not prevent a motion to strike out and to insert a different proposition. - (G) DECORUM OF MEMBERS.
+While the speaker is putting the question, no member shall walk across or out of the house; nor when a member is speaking shall any member entertain private discourse or pass between the speaking member and the rostrum. - (H) REMARKS CONFINED.
 A member shall confine all remarks to the question under debate and avoid personalities.
-No member shall impugn the motive of any member's vote or argument. - (H) Exception to Words Spoken in Debate.
+No member shall impugn the motive of any member's vote or argument. - (I) EXCEPTION TO WORDS SPOKEN IN DEBATE.
 If any member be called to order for words spoken in debate, the person calling the member to order shall repeat the words excepted to and they shall be taken down in writing at the clerk's table.
-No member shall be held in answer or be subject to the censure of the house for words spoken in debate if any other member has spoken before exception to them shall have been taken. - (I) Transgression of Rules Appeal.
+No member shall be held in answer or be subject to the censure of the house for words spoken in debate if any other member has spoken before exception to them shall have been taken.

+(J) TRANSGRESSION OF RULES - APPEAL.
 If any member, in speaking or otherwise, transgresses the rules of the house the speaker shall, or any member may, call the member to order, in which case the member so called to order shall immediately sit down unless permitted to explain; and the house shall, if appealed to, decide the case without debate; if there be no appeal, the decision of the chair shall be submitted to.